matrix215/transformer-with-BERT-embedding/README.md

 ![image](https://github.com/matrix215/transformer-with-BERT-embedding/assets/101815603/ba1a42e4-283b-41a4-84c7-47b00c07db20)

-This is a project on natural language processing.
+**This is a project on natural language processing**.
 The purpose of this is to create a chatbot using a transformer model.
 I also apply BERT embeddings to the transformer model to see how the chatbot results change somewhat.

 The data set used was a data set related to all inquiries or refunds regarding packages extracted from AIhub's 'purpose conversation data for each purpose', which consists of a JSON file.